Welcome to Saturdice!

 How do I join?

 When you arrive, you're expected to sign in at the bar.
 This is where you'll pay the € 5,- entrance fee.
+Please note: The entrance fee can only be paid in cash.
+(There are several ATMs at the station.)
 You'll also receive 4 coins which you can spend on food and drinks.
 From there on, you are free to enjoy the event!

 Saturdice is run by a small team of volunteers who enjoy playing a variety of tabletop games.
 Once a month, we come together in Haarlem for an afternoon filled with cards, dice and tokens.